amroscript/arduino-hp-controller/README.md

 ## Installation

-In order to use this package, you can either install it via pip install (see below) or simply download the Python files and use them in your own script.
+In order to use this package, you can either install it via pip install (see below) or simply download the Python/Arduino files and use them in your own script.
 Installation steps are:
 1. Download or clone the repository via git:
 `git clone https://github.com/amroscript/arduino-hp-controller/`